awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ### Cancel a command<a name="walkthrough-powershell-run-script-cancel-command"></a>

-The following command cancels the Send\-SSMComand for the AWS\-RunPowerShellScript document\.
+The following command cancels the Send\-SSMCommand for the AWS\-RunPowerShellScript document\.

 ```
 $cancelCommandResponse=Send-SSMCommand -InstanceId @('Instance-ID','Instance-ID') -DocumentName AWS-RunPowerShellScript -Comment 'Demo AWS-RunPowerShellScript with two instances' -Parameter @{'commands'='Start-Sleep –Seconds 120; dir C:\'}